 For many organizations, mobile devices have become an integral part of everyday business processes.
-IT admins that want to mobilize workforces should first understand the mobile device types available, why workplaces are adopting these devices and the challenges that come with adoption.
-They should also familiarize themselves with various use cases to better understand the benefits of mobile devices for conducting business.
+IT admins who want to mobilize workforces should first understand the mobile device types available, why workplaces are adopting these devices and the challenges that come with adoption.
+They should also familiarize themselves with various use cases to better understand the benefits of mobile devices in business.

 Types of mobile devices

 In today's enterprise, the primary device types employees use to conduct business fall into two categories: smartphones and tablets.

 The differences between the two are primarily related to size, which not only determines the available display area, but can also play a role in battery life, processing power, memory, storage and other factors.
 However, it is the display area that is often one of the top considerations when evaluating a device.

 The display area in today's smartphones generally runs between 4 inches and 7.1 inches, with those at the larger end of the scale sometimes referred to as phablets.
 In contrast, tablets are much larger, with a display area that falls between 8 inches and 18.4 inches.

 Despite the differences in size, mobile devices are similar in terms of their ability to run apps and connect with cloud-based services and back-end systems.
 Tablets offer more processing power and memory, which can help deliver better performance than smartphones.
 Many tablets also support the use of keyboards.
 Because of their larger form factor and superior performance, tablets better host certain apps than smartphones do.